Every community wants its residents to thrive, and it all begins with an affordable home.

 Opportunity is where you live.
 We compare neighborhoods within greater metropolitan areas (core-based statistical areas, aka CBSAs) or non-metro areas in a given state.
 Most community leaders and many residents make location decisions within their current geographical area.
 It is important to be able to compare neighborhoods within a city for residents to make localized choices and community leaders to make decisions about how to prioritize resources.

 Opportunity exists on a continuum.
 All neighborhoods have some level of opportunity.
-All neighborhoods can also increase opportunities and improve access.
+All neighborhoods can also increase opportunity and improve access.
 We measure neighborhood opportunity capital with a numerical score based on multiple indicators that contribute to economic mobility and health.

 Different opportunities support different goals.
 While some neighborhoods may rank highly in one area of opportunity capital and low on another, other neighborhoods may demonstrate the opposite relationship.
 In this way, different neighborhoods provide opportunities to achieve different goals.
 For example, access to early education providers may be more important for families with pre-school age children than for those without young children.